At a glance

 - Ceramides: To replenish the natural lipids in your skin and reinforce your skin’s natural protection, natural skin care products that contain ceramides are very effective at fighting dullness.
 We love the Elizabeth Arden Ceramide Cream Blush that doubles down as a natural makeup and a skin protection ( $24.50 on Amazon ).

 - Retinoids: This magic ingredients is extracted from Vitamins A and will work hard to unclog your pores, boost your natural collagen production, and accelerate your skin cell turnover.
 The result is a smooth and even-looking skin.
-The best-selling Eminence Bamboo Firming Fluid is the perfect serum to include in your routine as it packs natural ingredients that have the same effect as retinoids ( $51.85 on Amazon ).
+The best-selling Eminence Bamboo Firming Fluid is the perfect serum to include in your routine as it packs natural ingredients that have the same effect as retinoids ( Check on Amazon on Amazon ).

 Step 1: Cleanse and Exfoliate your dead skin cells